Isengard

 In J. R. R. Tolkien's fantasy writings, Isengard (/ˈaɪz@nɡɑrd/) is a large fortress in Nan Curunír, the Wizard's Vale, in the western part of Middle-earth.
-In the fantasy world, the name of the fortress is described as a translation of Angrenost, a word in the elvish language Sindarin, which Tolkien invented.
-(In fact it is an Old English word meaning "iron enclosure".)
+In the fantasy world, the name of the fortress is described as a translation of Angrenost, a word in Tolkien's elvish language, Sindarin, a compound of two Old English words: īsen and ġeard, meaning "enclosure of iron".

-In The Lord of the Rings, Orthanc, a tower at the centre of Isengard, is the home of the Wizard Saruman.
+In The Lord of the Rings, Orthanc, the tower at the centre of Isengard, is the home of the Wizard Saruman.
 He had been ensnared by the Dark Lord Sauron through the tower's palantír, a far-seeing crystal ball able to communicate with others like it.
 Saruman had bred Orcs in Isengard, in imitation of Sauron's forces, to be ready for war with Rohan.
-The Orcs cut down many trees in the forest of the Ents, who retaliated by destroying Isengard while the army of Orcs was away attacking Rohan at Helm's Deep.
-However, the Ents were unable to harm the tower of Orthanc.
-Saruman, isolated in the tower, was visited by some members of the Fellowship of the Ring; his staff was broken by the Wizard Gandalf.
+The Orcs cut down many trees in the forest of the Ents, who retaliate by destroying Isengard while the army of Orcs is away attacking Rohan at Helm's Deep.
+However, the Ents are unable to harm the tower of Orthanc.
+Saruman, isolated in the tower, is visited by members of the Fellowship of the Ring; his staff is broken by the Wizard Gandalf.

 Isengard has been described by Tolkien scholars as an industrial hell, and as an illustration of the homogeneity of evil, in contrast to the evident diversity of the free societies of Middle-earth, including those of the Elves, Dwarves, and Gondor.
 Others have compared it to Vichy France, and its proposed governor on behalf of Mordor, the Mouth of Sauron, to a traitorous Quisling.